reinhard1000/AWS-Widgets-Lambda-Function/README.md

 pip install boto3 library to interact with AWS S3

-In the lib directory, create a new file named widget_service.py with this source code
+In the lib directory, create the widget_service.py